 Croatia’s beaches and its water, overall, are very well kept, maintained and monitored.
 The Blue Flag programme, which awards the a prestigious blue flag for one year at a time to beaches and marinas that meet certain requirements (water quality, environmental management, safety, services provided), has regularly awarded a great number of Croatia’s beaches with a flag – these are proudly hoisted up before the start of each summer season.

-For the 2013 season, 102 beaches were awarded a Blue Flag, alongside 18 of Croatia’s marinas.
-You can search for the full list on the Blue Flag website (see its Croatia section) which gives useful information about all the beaches.
+For the 2018 season, 91 beaches were awarded a Blue Flag, alongside 27 of Croatia’s marinas.
+You can search for the full list on the Blue Flag website which gives useful information about all the beaches.
 More information can also be found at the website of the Croatian Blue Flag representative organisation – named Lijepa Nasa – although it is in Croatian only.

 Another very useful online tool is the Ministry of Environmental Protection, Physical Planning and Construction’s (phew – that’s a long name!) bathing water quality webpage.
 You will see that the water at the vast majority of beaches is rated excellent; a handful as good; very few as sufficient; and in fact NO beaches are rated poor.
 Use the website to search for beaches; the site also has helpful photos of beaches and their facilities/surroundings, so you can get a feel for each.